strapi/documentation/docs/developer-docs/latest/plugins/email.md

 );
 ```

-## Using a lifecycle hook to send email from the admin panel
+### Using a lifecycle hook

  Another use case for the Email plugin is to trigger an email based on administrator actions in the admin panel using [Lifecycle hooks](/developer-docs/latest/development/backend-customization/models.md#lifecycle-hooks).
 For example, an editor can receive an email each time an author creates a new content entry in the Content Manager.

- The following code example illustrates a lifecycle hook that runs when a new entry is created in the specified collection type.
+ The following code example illustrates a lifecycle hook that runs when a new entry is created in the specified collection type. <!--a sentence here-->

  - The `afterCreate` lifecycle event is initiated when an administrator clicks the **Save** button in the Content Manager.
  - The `send` function is identical to the [back end example](#using-the-send-function-in-the-back-end), with the same available properties.
  - Fields from the new content entry can be included in the email using the `text` property and the value `${fieldName}` to indicate which field should be included.